Pat Ryan (Cork hurler)

 Patrick Ryan (born 23 July 1976) is an Irish hurling manager, coach, selector and former player.
 He usually played at midfield for club side Sarsfields and at inter-county level with the Cork senior hurling team.

 Ryan first played competitive hurling at colleges level with the North Monastery, winning an All-Ireland medal in 1994.
 His inter-county career with Cork spanned eight seasons, beginning as a member of the under-21 team in 1996, with whom he won an All-Ireland medal.
 After joining the Cork senior team in 1997, Ryan won an All-Ireland medal in 1999, as well as Munster and National League titles.
 As a player with the Sarsfields club, he won two county championship medals.

-As a manager, coach and selector, Ryan has guided the Sarsfields club to two county championship titles, while he also helped the Cork senior team to a Munster title in 2017.
+As a manager, coach and selector, Ryan has guided the Sarsfields club to two county championship titles, while he also helped the Cork senior team to two Munster titles in 2017 and 2025.